volkanakca/React-Native-Examples/README.md

-# A simple login page design was made using react native.
+# Login Page Design
- react-native
+A simple login page design was made using react native.